Colosseum: Large-Scale Wireless Experimentation Through Hardware-in-the-Loop Network Emulation: Conclusions

 \section{Conclusions}

-This paper presents Colosseum, the world's largest wireless network emulator.
-Colosseum is a publicly accessible testbed for experimental research at scale through virtualized and softwarized waveforms and protocol stacks.
+This paper presents Colosseum---the world's largest wireless network emulator with hardware-in-the-loop---as a testbed that is \textit{for the first time} publicly available to the community.
+Colosseum enables experimental research at scale through virtualized and softwarized waveforms and protocol stacks.
 The unique emulation capabilities of Colosseum enable the design, prototyping, and testing of wireless solutions in a host of scenarios and channel conditions.
 We illustrate the architecture, emulation capabilities and operational modes of Colosseum.
 We then provide examples of large-scale experimentation in Colosseum, considering cellular, Wi-Fi, spectrum sharing and \gls{uav} scenarios.
 We finally lay out a plan for extending Colosseum to enable experiments over larger deployments and higher frequencies.